Slow and maybe progress ....

-News and threat to our work (the saga).
+News and updates (the saga).

 There was a meeting with the local Superintendent in which a proposed project for Largo Argentina was presented.
 A minor part of the project also includes future changes for the Cat Sanctuary, and obtaining space for the cats under tower rather than in the temple where we are now.
 We would only need to sustain the costs of rendering the area assigned to us suitable for our purposes.